jdconner/styled-variants/README.md

 ### Pseudo Class Support

-To add pseudo classes we need to make it a valid object key.
+To add pseudo classes we need to make it a valid key.
 This is done simply by wrapping it in quotes:

 ```js
 import createTheme from "styled-variants";